 Once the Named Range for the x-axis is complete, the rest is much easier.
 The range for each region is the exact same size, height in rows and width (1) in columns, as the Named Range for the x-axis.
 The first range for “East” region is “offset” by 1 column from the x-axis range.
 So to define the Named Range for the East region, use the OFFSET function again, like this:

 =OFFSET('Dynamic Named Ranges'!Chart_X,0,1)

 This time, the reference argument is the x-axis Named Range, “Chart_X”.
-The rows offset argument is 0, and the rows offset argument is 1.
+The row offset argument is 0, and the column offset argument is 1.
 That’s easy!
 The remaining ranges are each offset by 1 additional column, as follows.

 =OFFSET('Dynamic Named Ranges'!Chart_X,0,2)